Digilent/Nexys-Video-HDMI/README.md

 Description
 -----------

-This project demonstrates how to use the USB-UART Bridge, HDMI Sink and HDMI Source with the ZYNQ processor.
-Vivado is used to build the demo's hardware platform, and Xilinx SDK is used to program the bitstream onto the board and to build and deploy a C application.
+This project demonstrates how to use the USB-UART Bridge, HDMI Sink and HDMI Source with a Microblaze processor.
+Vivado is used to build the demo's hardware platform, and Vitis is used to program the bitstream onto the board and to build and deploy a C application.
 Video data streams in through the HDMI in port and out through the HDMI out port.
 A UART interface is available to configure what is output through HDMI.
 There are 3 display frame buffers that the user can choose to display or write to.
 The configuring options are shown in the table below.

-The demo uses the usb-uart bridge to configure the HDMI Display , the Nexys Video must be connected to a computer over MicroUSB, which must be running a serial terminal such as Tera Term or PuTTY.
+The demo uses the usb-uart bridge to configure the HDMI Display, the Nexys Video must be connected to a computer over MicroUSB, which must be running a serial terminal such as Tera Term or PuTTY.

 | Option    | Function                                                                                                                 |
 | --------- | ------------------------------------------------------------------------------------------------------------------------ |